 Henry Fuseli

-Biography and Paintings of Swiss/English Romantic History Symbolist Painter.
+Biography of Romantic History Painter, Symbolist.

-The Nightmare (1782)
+The Nightmare (1781)

 Henry Fuseli (1741-1825)